Melania Trump Wears Same Valentino Dress 2 Days In A Row In Washington, D.C.

 — Melania Trump (@FLOTUS) March 1, 2017

-When it comes to Kate Middleton’s latest recycled wardrobe, The Telegraph published in early February that Middleton recycled a red suit six years after she first wore it.
-The two-piece dress was designed by Luisa Spagnoli and was first seen back in February 2011 before she married Prince William.
+When it comes to Kate Middleton’s latest recycled wardrobe, The Telegraph reported in early February that Middleton recycled a red suit six years after she first wore it.
+The two-piece dress was designed by Luisa Spagnoli and was first seen back in February, 2011, before she married Prince William.
 The two of them visited St. Andrew’s University when she wore it.
-The same dress was worn twice before that as well — once in 2014 when the royal couple visited New Zealand and again in 2015 when Kate was in a portrait to mark her becoming patron of the Air Cadets.
+The same dress was worn twice before that as well — once in 2014, when the royal couple visited New Zealand, and again in 2015, when Kate was in a portrait to mark her becoming patron of the Air Cadets.

 With so many resources at her disposal, some might be shocked to see that Melania Trump recycled one of her designer dresses.
 This is something that the Duchess of Cambridge started doing after marrying Prince William — sending the statement that she can dress the way a royal is expected to, but can also be practical.
 Is Melania inspired by Kate’s choice to wear the same dresses again?
 It’ll be interesting to see if she recycles more of her designer labels as the first lady.

-Everytime Melania Trump steps out, what she wears makes headlines and sells out within a day or two.
+Every time Melania Trump steps out, what she wears makes headlines and sells out within a day or two.

 [Featured Image by Zach Gibson/Getty Images]